AlMonkman/reading-notes/README.md

 - Keep Github Presentable!
 Github will be used in the future hiring process as a software developer.
 Keep everything on there very professional as it is public.
 - A repository in Github is similar to a big folder.
 Think of it as your current project.

-## How to be successful in the code fellows program and beyond

-* The most important thing i have taken from the class so far is most likely the growth mindset.
-This is very important for me specifically.
-I am coming into this with not only zero experience in coding, but also having not been in a school environment for several years and no experience in online schooling at all.
-This will not be easy by any means.
-It will most likely be harder for me than some of the other students in my class.
-It's important not to think that these people are "better" at this than me.
-They simply have more time spent learning these things, where as this is just the beginning of my journey.
-* Keep asking questions.
-Things that may seem obvious to people with experience, might not be for me.
-There are no stupid questions.
-* Use all resources available.
-Canvas, Slack, Github and more.
-These are all places i can ask questions to either my instructor or fellow classmates.
-*